apache/incubator-heron/website/content/docs/operators/observability/influxdb.md

   [parameters](#influxdb-parameters) listed below.
 You can uncomment the existing `influxdb-sink` map to get the default configuration.

+## Metrics format

+Each topology has its own database within the InfluxDB server.
+The topology's database name will take the form:
+`{prefix}-{cluster}-{environment}-{topology}`.
+The prefix applied to the database name can be configured in the `metrics-sinks.yaml` file ([see below](#influx-preferences)).

+Within each topology database, metrics are listed as separate Influx measurement names.
+Each measurement has tags for the Topology, Cluster, Role and Environment that it came from.
+Each measurement also has a Source tag whose format changes depending on the metric it is for, but will contain information on the topology instance/system component that produced it.

 ## Batch processing

 The InfluxDB sink has two operating modes.
 It can either send metrics as soon